junxie6/docker-compose/mysql-replication/README.md

 Note: Use this statement with caution to ensure you do not lose binary log file data.

-Show status information about the binary log files of the master:
+On master, show status information about the binary log files of the master:

 root@mysql-master # mysql -e "SHOW MASTER STATUS \\G;"
 ```